 Byrd married the former Erika Newsom in December of 2012.
 They have two children, James Jones Byrd, who was born Feb.
 25, 2014 and MacLane Elizabeth Byr, born on 3/15/16

 Born: July 19, 1976 in Lexington, SC.

 Education: Graduated from Spring Valley High School in Columbia, SC in 1994; Graduated from Furman University in Greenville, SC in 1998.

 Family: Son of Jim and Jo Byrd of Columbia, SC; Brother of PGA Tour player Jonathan Byrd; Married the former Erika Newsom in December of 2012.
 They have two children, James Jones Byrd born Feb.
 25, 2014 and Maclane Elizabeth Byrd born on 3/15/16

 Playing Experience: Four-year letterman at Furman University, 1994-98.

-Coaching Experience: Clemson assistant coach 2005-present; Clemson has been to six straight NCAAs and had two top 10 finishes and three top 16s; Recruited 2009 Ben Hogan Award winner Kyle Stanley and 2010 All-American Ben Martin.
+Coaching Experience: Clemson assistant coach 2005-present; Clemson has been to 11 straight NCAAs tournaments and had two top 10 finishes and four top 16s; Recruited 2009 Ben Hogan Award winner Kyle Stanley and 2010 All-American Ben Martin.

 Honors: Southern Conference Champion in 1997; Qualified for US Amateur in US Mid-Amateur in 2006; Quarterfinalist at 2007 United States Mid-Amateur; Semifinalist for Jan Strickland Award (assistant coach of the year) in 2010 and 2012.